zaichaopan/scrolljs/README.md

 ### scrollWindow.reachedPageTop(cb)

-Execute a callback function when scrolling the window to the top of the page.
+Execute a callback function when the window scrolls to the top of the page.

 ```javascript
 let cb = () => console.log('You have reached the top of the page');